 Ayutthaya was built into a grand city that by the year 1600, had a population of around 1 million people, making it one of the largest cities in the world.
 It thrived due to it’s perfect location for trading.
 Unfortunately after many attacks, the city was invaded and destroyed by the Burmese in 1767 and then left to ruin.

-The modern city of Ayutthaya has been built around it, however many of the ruins of this once great city are still standing, providing you with the opportunity to dive into the history of the Kingdom of Siam.
+The modern city of Ayutthaya has been built around it, however many of the ruins of this once great city are still standing and are a UNESCO World Heritage Site, providing you with the opportunity to dive into the history of the Kingdom of Siam.

 Getting to Ayutthaya